Human–computer interaction: Goals for computers

-Human–computer interaction studies the ways in which humans make—or do not make—use of computational artifacts, systems, and infrastructures.
+Human–computer interaction involves the ways in which humans make—or do not make—use of computational artifacts, systems, and infrastructures.
 Much of the research in this field seeks to improve the human–computer interaction by improving the usability of computer interfaces.
 How usability is to be precisely understood, how it relates to other social and cultural values, and when it is, and when it may not be a desirable property of computer interfaces is increasingly debated.

 Much of the research in the field of human–computer interaction takes an interest in: